Some quick thoughts on the 2009 Chateau Gloria from Saint Julien.

 This wine is still fairly young but it is in a beautiful spot right now.
 It could go easily another 10-15 years without blinking an eye.

 At around $60-65, the 2009 Chateau Gloria is criminally under priced for how good it is.
-From a blockbuster vintage, this wine is going toe to toe with 3rd and 4th Growth wines are 20-55% higher in price.
+From a blockbuster vintage, this wine is going toe to toe with 3rd and 4th Growth wines that are 20-55% higher in price.
 If you find this wine, grab it.